Who we are

 The Parish is firmly in the catholic tradition of Anglicanism, which shares much with the Roman Catholic Church–though we rejoice in our distinctive Anglican identity–in its theology, ministry and mission.

-The members of the Anglican Communion are bound together by a common heritage and many common doctrinal and liturgical concerns, though within the Communion there are several schools of thought and practice, High Church, Anglo-Catholic, Low Church or Evangelical, and a broad "middle way".
+The Anglican Communion is bound together by a common heritage and many shared doctrinal and liturgical concerns, though within the Communion there are several schools of thought and practice, High Church, Anglo-Catholic, Low Church or Evangelical, and a broad "middle way".